-Expenditures are slightly below expectations due to the timing of expenditures and vacancy savings within the Police Department and Community Development.
+Expenditures are slightly below expectations due to the timing of expenditures.
 In addition, subsidies to Animal Services and Recreation Services do not occur until June when the actual amount needed to subsidize the programs is known.
+The uneven timing of revenue inflows and expenditure outflows demonstrates the need to maintain adequate reserves, or fund balance, to cover cash flows.
+This is represented on the chart on the prior page which shows expenditures to date exceeding collected revenues to cover those expenditures.